About Dr. E.

-To be clear, Dr. E. is not a lady-hearted worker.
-He is known for his aggressive rootwork against enemies and his willingness to hit hard with powerful rootwork.
-Yet he is also skilled at removing curses, uncrossing his clients and restoring their blessings after being attacked.
+To be clear, Dr. E. was not a lady-hearted worker.
+He was known for his aggressive rootwork against enemies and his willingness to hit hard with powerful rootwork.
+Yet he was also skilled at removing curses, uncrossing his clients and restoring their blessings after being attacked.

 Is hoodoo evil?
 Will I go to hell?

 If you are speaking to a typical southern Black person they will either regard Hoodoo with respect, or with great fear.
 In either case, Hoodoo Rootwork's power is undeniable.
 If your concern is that you will be turning your back on God, you are mistaken.
 I will employ the holy Psalms in my work and call upon the power of God the Father, the Son and the Holy Ghost to empower my work.
 In the Holy Bible, God let us know that we can call upon His assistance in prayer at any time, and by working with a conjure doctor, you are asking a professional to handle the situation for you drawing upon his expertise with herbs and roots.